 The real impact of Brexit changes in trade for the UK Economy

-We at Exoshock have been asked to look closely at the range of outcomes for UK Ltd with regards to post-Brexit and the consequences of reduced or enhanced trade over the next 12-24-36 months.
+We at Exoshock have been asked to look closely at the range of outcomes for UK Ltd with regards to post-Brexit and the consequences of reduced or enhanced trade over a 3 year period from February 2020.

 But first, why Exoshock?